GuoYL123/kie-java-client/README.md

 # kie-java-client

-the java client for kie
+The java client for [kie](https://github.com/apache/servicecomb-kie)

+### The way to get the ApiDoc:
+After you launch kie server, you can browse API doc in http://127.0.0.1:30110/apidocs.json, copy this doc to http://editor.swagger.io/